allenapplehead/SimpleBigTimer/README.md

 # SimpleBigTimer

-A quick timer I scrapped up in preparation for VEX Worlds.
+A quick and simple 1 minute timer I scrapped up the night before VEX Worlds :/.
+See it live at: https://bigtimer.netlify.app/

 ## Purpose:
 * Have massive font, scaled to screen size